in-solubilia/insolubilia.github.io/content/posts/I know kung fu.md

 date: 2025-09-20T12:55:26+00:00
 draft: false
 ---
-<a href="../I-K-K-F-!">IKKF</a>An RSVP reader with extra features such as capturing highlights and taking notes.
+<a href="../I-K-K-F-!">IKKF</a>: An RSVP reader with extra features such as capturing highlights and taking notes.
 This tool is meant to be usable both online and offline.
 CSS/HTML/Javascript are all on the page-- if you want, you can save it and use it on your own.